25 Types of Drawers to Help Organize Your Space

 Deep drawers are large in size.
 They types of storage drawers are usually installed at the base of a certain cabinet or space for both design and functionality.
 The fact that these drawers are so deep can be useful for placing big appliances, cookware or stacks of bowls and plates.

 In kitchens around the world there is the common junk drawer.
-It's usually a smaller one that holds all kinds of random items like tie-wraps, bread bag clips, chip clips, lighters, plastic baggies, rubber bands, white out, ink pens, and so forth.
+It's usually a smaller one that holds all kinds of random items like tie-wraps, bread bag clips, chip clips, lighters, plastic baggies, rubber bands, white out, ink pens, vacation trinkets, and so forth.
+You can learn a lot about someone by looking in their junk drawer!

 Basically any little item that has a use in the ever-busy kitchen but has no great place to be stored goes into the junk drawer.
 These are great when you have excess kitchen cabinets, and the opposite problem can be solved with kitchen cabinet alternatives.